-These comparisons will help them get a good sense of serving sizes so they can compare them to amounts they normally eat and make any necessary changes.

-- 6) Make sure to carry the Serving Size Card with you wherever you go.
-Here are some examples of how it can help you: - You are at a restaurant and decide to order beans and rice. - Your plate comes and you pull out your "Serving Size Card" to get an idea of how much food is in front of you. - You see that the amount of rice on your plate looks similar to the size of 1 1⁄2 baseballs. - Based on the information listed on the "Serving Size Card" you know that this is considered much more than one serving of rice (3x one serving). - Because you are trying to achieve a healthy weight and are concerned about over-eating, you decide to eat only 1⁄2 of the rice on your plate and to take the rest in a "to go" bag to eat at your next meal. - 7) Another option to help you control portions is to use the "Plate Method."

-- Use a 9 1⁄2 inch plate divided into three sections (you can purchase plastic plates that are sectioned at the dollar store or you can just visualize the sections). - The 9 1⁄2 inch plate is likely much smaller than your normal dinner plate.
-Ask participants if the sample plate looks different than the ones they use at home and if so, how? - The object of the "Plate Method": - o Fill 1⁄2 of the plate with non-starchy vegetables such as mixed greens, spinach, broccoli, cauliflower, carrots, zucchini, celery, collards, etc. These non-starchy vegetables are high in nutrients (vitamins and minerals) but very low in fat and calories (as long as you don't top them with butter, creamy sauces, cheese, etc.). - Starchy vegetables include potatoes (French fries, mashed potatoes, sweet potatoes, yams, yucca, and all other forms), beans (kidney, garbanzo, lentil, lima, black, red, white, etc), corn, peas, and winter squash. - o Fill 1⁄4 of the plate with lean meat, fish, or source of protein - o Fill 1⁄4 of the plate with a starch (a starchy vegetable, bread, rice, pasta, dinner roll, etc). - o Wait 10 minutes before going back for second helpings to let your body realize how much you've eaten already. - o Another suggestion if you decide to take seconds, take only the non-starchy vegetables. - Remember to focus on small changes.
-Perhaps you might want to try using the plate method twice/week or on a specific day when your family typically sits down for a big meal. - 8) Other suggestions for avoiding fast food (or any type of food) binges: - Plan ahead!
-If you plan meals in advance you are less likely to make last minute, unhealthy decisions based on hunger. - Bring a snack with you during the day.
-This way if you get hungry you will already have something to nibble on and you won't be tempted to stop in at a fast food restaurant, the local bakery, or the candy isle at the supermarket for a quick fix.
+- These comparisons will help them get a good sense of serving sizes so they can compare them to amounts they normally eat and make any necessary changes. - Encourage participants to carry their "Serving Size Card" with them to help them manage their portions and avoid over-eating. - 6) Make sure to carry the Serving Size Card with you wherever you go.
+Here are some examples of how it can help you: - You are at a restaurant and decide to order beans and rice. - Your plate comes and you pull out your "Serving Size Card" to get an idea of how much food is in front of you. - You see that the amount of rice on your plate looks similar to the size of 1 1⁄2 baseballs. - Based on the information listed on the "Serving Size Card" you know that this is considered much more than one serving of rice (3x one serving). - Because you are trying to achieve a healthy weight and are concerned about over-eating, you decide to eat only 1⁄2 of the rice on your plate and to take the rest in a "to go" bag to eat at your next meal. - 7) Another option to help you control portions is to use the "Plate Method." - Use a 9 1⁄2 inch plate divided into three sections (you can purchase plastic plates that are sectioned at the dollar store or you can just visualize the sections). - The 9 1⁄2 inch plate is likely much smaller than your normal dinner plate.
+Ask participants if the sample plate looks different than the ones they use at home and if so, how? - The object of the "Plate Method": - o Fill 1⁄2 of the plate with non-starchy vegetables such as mixed greens, spinach, broccoli, cauliflower, carrots, zucchini, celery, collards, etc. These non-starchy vegetables are high in nutrients (vitamins and minerals) but very low in fat and calories (as long as you don't top them with butter, creamy sauces, cheese, etc.). - o Starchy vegetables include potatoes (French fries, mashed potatoes, sweet potatoes, yams, yucca, and all other forms), beans (kidney, garbanzo, lentil, lima, black, red, white, etc), corn, peas, and winter squash. - o Fill 1⁄4 of the plate with lean meat, fish, or source of protein - o Fill 1⁄4 of the plate with a starch (a starchy vegetable, bread, rice, pasta, dinner roll, etc). - o Wait 10 minutes before going back for second helpings to let your body realize how much you've eaten already. - o Another suggestion if you decide to take seconds, take only the non-starchy vegetables.